 Michael Wolf ’88 - Former Secretary of Health, Pennsylvania Department of Health

-West Chester has one of the largest centralized geothermal heating and cooling systems in the U.S., which will save $1 million annually and general huge reductions in pollution.
+West Chester has one of the largest centralized geothermal heating and cooling systems in the U.S., which will save $1 million annually and significantly reduce pollution.

-West Chester University again was recognized by the Carnegie Foundation for the more than 600,000 hours of community service performed by its students this past year.
+West Chester students performed more than 755,000 hours of community service this past year.

 Geno Auriemma ’81 - Head women’s basketball coach at the University of Connecticut, member of the Naismith Basketball Hall of Fame